 The reviewee's performance review perspective

-Sweating an upcoming performance reviews?
+Sweating an upcoming performance review?
 No need to panic, we've built a Performance Review feature that's incredibly simple to use.
 We're willing to bet you don't even need to read this documentation, but for those looking for a little bit more detail we won't discourage you from reading on.

 The Small Improvements approach to Performance Reviews focuses on ease-of-use.
 We want the focus to be on the results, not on learning the application.